-Join us for the next Research Summit in Scottsdale, Arizona, March 28-30, 2017 by submitting a Research Project or Evidence-Based Practice change project or proposal that you have implemented or are planning to implement and evaluate by early Spring 2017.
+Join us for the next Research Summit in Scottsdale, Arizona, March 26-28, 2019 by submitting a Research proposal or Evidence-Based Practice change project that you have implemented or are planning to implement and complete by early Spring of 2019.

-Selected individuals attend the fully-compensated summit each spring to present their research or practice change outcomes and discuss the process/results with other researchers from around the country and the world!
+Selected individuals attend the fully-supported Summit to present their research or practice change outcomes and discuss the process and results with other researchers from around the country and the world!

-All submissions will undergo a blind review process (i.e., the reviewers are unaware of the applicant's identity) for quality, relevance and merit by the NANN Research Committee Advisory Panel.
-All submitters will be notified in December 2016 regarding the status of their submission.
+All submissions will undergo a blind review process (i.e., the reviewers are unaware of the applicant's identity) for quality, relevance and merit by the NANN Research Committee.
+All submitters will be notified in December 2018 regarding the status of their submission.
 Approximately 20 people will be selected to participate in this program.
 Individuals who have not presented at the past two Research Summits will be given priority.
 Selected participants will receive support for their summit attendance as follows:

-• Two (2) nights hotel accommodations at the Doubletree Paradise Valley Resort in Scottsdale, Arizona.
-Please note that each participant may be asked to share a hotel room with another participant.
+- Two (2) nights hotel accommodations at the Doubletree Resort Paradise Valley in Scottsdale, Arizona.
+Please note that each participant is asked to share a hotel room with another participant.